venamax/dataincubator/music/README.md

 - a label encoder inverse transform to return the genre as a string

 Use GridSearchCV to find the scikit learn estimator with the best cross-validated performance and sumbit it as a packaged model.

+*Hints*
+- Use a dimensionality reduction technique (e.g. PCA) or a feature selection criteria when possible.
+- Use GridSearchCV to improve score.
+- The model needs to return the genre as a string.
+You'll need to create a wrapper class around scikit-learn estimators in order to do that.